cloudnativenow/heracles-docs/docs/2.0/workshop-installation-guide.md

 1. Login to your NOW Instance as an Administrator
 1. Navigate to **Health Log Analytics > Health Log Analytics Administration > System Properties** and set the following properties:
+> to see all the properties, clear the list's default filter first

    | Property Name                                            | Value | Default Value |
    | -------------------------------------------------------- | ----- | ------------- |